nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `find m/CS2103T CS2109S`: Returns all persons with modules CS2103T or CS2109S
 * `find n/Edward Richards`: Returns all persons with names Edward or Richards
-* `find p/9093`: Returns all persons with phone numbers starting with 9093
+* `find p/9093`: Returns all persons with phone numbers that contain 9093
 * `find n/Edward m/CS2103T` : Returns all persons with name Edward and module CS2103T
 * `find n/Edward Richards m/CS2103T CS2109S` : Returns all persons named Edward or Richards with module CS2103T or CS2109S.